 DNA Research, Hosted by Shellee Morehead, Ph.D., CG

 Although DNA has been around for 4 billion years, its application to genealogy research is relatively new.
-Come join the open discussion to gain a better understanding of how DNA testing can help with your research.
-We can touch upon a number of topics: What is a centimorgan; what is, and how do I determine, a most recent common ancestor; how do I work my match list; and how are ethnicity estimates determined, to name a few.
-The direction and flow we take depends upon your areas of interest and your questions.
+Attendees at this SIG were able to join an open discussion to gain a better understanding of how DNA testing can help with their research.
+The presenter touched upon a number of topics: What is a centimorgan; what is, and how do I determine, a most recent common ancestor; how do I work my match list; and how are ethnicity estimates determined, to name a few.

 Monday, May 24